rejackson73/remarks/Nomad/nomad_concepts_arch.md

 ![:scale 90%](images/Nomad_Overall_Flow.png)

 ---
-Name:  A Focus on Priority
+Name:  Job Priority
-# Let's Talk Priority
+# Job Priority
 Every Scheduler, Planner, Program Managear, deals with struggling priorities.
 .bold[Nomad] is no different - Priority is processed during evaluation and planning .smaller[
 * Every job has an associated Priority
-* Priority ranges from 1-100 - higher number = higher priority
+* Priority ranges from 1-100
+* Higher number = higher priority
 ]
 What if higher priority jobs are scheduled?

-.larger.bold[PREEMPTION]

 ???
 We all struggle with priority.
 Nomad supports priority configuration with every Job, from 1 to 100.
 The higher the number, the higher the priority.
 How does Nomad deal with the inevitable situation where a higher priority job is scheduled and resources are limited?
 Preemption!